-The Bausch Health group is a multinational, specialty pharmaceutical and medical device company anchored by a collection of world-class products, Bausch + Lomb is positioned to continue its relentless pursuit of its mission to help patients across the world to see better, to live better, in order to see better to live better.
-Bausch + Lomb currently delivers ophthalmic products and services to approximately 3,500 customers in the United Kingdom.
+The Company currently delivers ophthalmic products and services to approximately 3,500 customers in the United Kingdom.
 Our customer base has been essential in enabling Bausch + Lomb to pioneer new technology in this arena and continuously improve our systems in the last ten years.
-Bausch & Lomb U.K. Ltd (“Company”) comprises of 4 product and service lines:
+The Company has approximately 4 product and service lines:

 Cataract, Vitreoretinal and Refractive Surgery: Our state of the art Phacoemulsification and Vitreoretinal systems are both the building blocks of this service pillar as well as the driving force in technology innovation.
 We also offer a full suite of products including intraocular lenses and delivery systems featuring the EyeCee One, enVista®, SofPort® and Akreos™ brands of IOLs.